 TORBOR - 2017

-Black yearling ram, nice soft fleece, and solid build.
+Black 2 year-old ram, nice soft fleece, and solid build.
 Easy to manage, offspring showing good parasite resistance and growth rates.
 Registration

 LEIF - 2013